nrgtwithers/Trivia-Game/README.md

 Week 5 - JavaScript Assignment 2

-# Overview
+## Overview

 Created a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 8 trivia questions with multiple choices to choose from and a countdown timer to answer.
-After timer is up, you will have the option to either play the game again or cancel to see your final scores.
+You will only have 30 seconds to play the game.
+The timer will start flashing during the last 10 seconds to play to warn you.

+### How to play

+* First you must press the start button to start the game.
+* Second you must try you best to answer all of the trivia questions within 30 seconds.
+(If you do answer before the timer is up, you may press the done button.)

+After completing the game the users score will pop up, along with the correct answers, incorrect answers, and unanswered.

+#### Good luck!
+Hope you answer correctly.